 Who is eligible: Full-time faculty who are post-review (tenure, promotion, or continuation) and have worked at Elon at least 8 years.
 The program is best suited for people planning for the next decade of their faculty careers.
 Preference will go to those who attended a CATL mid-career workshop or a workshop focused on intentional professional development.
 Other selection criteria include the expression of interest and goals, common career stages or areas of focus among applicants, and/or diversity within the cohort (fields, gender, etc.).

-- All-day retreat in May, at the end of the spring semester.
+- Half-day retreat in May, at the end of the spring semester.
 During the retreat, program participants:

 - Reflect and reconnect to an individual sense of purpose, interests, passions, and skills;